benediktstroebl/Master-Thesis/README.md

 # Trajectory-User Linking as an Attack: Implications for User Privacy in Mobility Data

-This is the accompanying repository to my Master Thesis **Trajectory-User Linking as an Attack: Implications for User Privacy in Mobility Data**, in which I propose an attack to reconstruct user identifiers in GPS trajectory datasets with no user-trajectory link.
+This is the accompanying repository to my Master's Thesis **Trajectory-User Linking as an Attack: Implications for User Privacy in Mobility Data**, in which I propose an attack to reconstruct user identifiers in GPS trajectory datasets with no user-trajectory link.

 ## Summary